7 Most Eco-Friendly Coffee Brewing Methods

 4. Pour Over

-The pour-over is a excellent method of brewing coffee to stay eco-friendly.
+The pour-over is a great recipe of brewing coffee to stay eco-friendly.
 By utilizing a dripper, filter, and a kettle you can be on your way to fantastic coffee with little waste.
-Yes, we spoken about a filter, nevertheless don’t worry.
+Yes, we mentioned a filter, but don’t fret.
 When creating a pour-over, paper filters aren’t a necessity.
-You can purchase a reusable filter and avoid the unwanted waste of disposable filters.
+You can purchase a reusable filter and avoid the negative waste of disposable filters.

 Pros